 As more fully articulated on our website under Diversity and Inclusion, our commitment to creating and sustaining a diverse workforce is absolute, and sustaining a work environment where our people feel comfortable bringing their full selves to work and are empowered to reach their full potential is a priority.
 Diversity committees, comprised of senior leaders across our businesses, exist in every region to help ensure top-down support for our efforts while also driving accountability for important people processes and decisions, all working in partnership with our diversity and inclusion professionals.
-Our anti-discrimination, compensation and conduct-related policies illustrate the emphasis which we place on fair treatment of our people.
+Our anti-discrimination, compensation and conduct related policies illustrate the emphasis which we place on fair treatment of our people.
 Relevant policies are reinforced through regular diversity and inclusion training.
 We take conduct that fails to conform to these standards extremely seriously.

-We invest in the health and wellbeing of our staff, providing a range of wellness-related resources, including onsite medical professionals.
-In 2020, acknowledging the challenges that the COVID-19 pandemic environment places on our employees who are trying to manage work alongside additional caring responsibilities at home, we announced that we would provide ten days of fully-paid COVID-19 related leave to help employees find a better balance.
+We invest in the health and wellbeing of our staff, providing a range of wellness related resources, including access to clinicians and an employee assistance program.
+Our wellness support has continued to prioritize the wellbeing of our employees during the COVID-19 pandemic, for example the provision of time off for vaccination and antigen/PCR testing, as necessary.
+Acknowledging the challenges that the COVID-19 pandemic environment has continued to place on our employees who are trying to manage work alongside additional caring responsibilities at home, we continued our fully-paid COVID-19 related leave into 2021.
+We also introduced enhancements to our family care leave and bereavement leave policies, as well as sabbaticals for our longer tenured employees and enhancements to retirement benefits.